How to Use Virtual Events and Meetings to Raise Funding for Your Startup

 - Crowdfunding: With the power of the internet, anyone can become your investor.
-(Think of sites like Kickstarter that allow anyone to contribute to new ideas.)
+(Think of sites like Kickstarter and Indiegogo that allow anyone to contribute to new ideas.)
 Consider launching a marketing campaign to attract micro-investments from potential future customers.
 Virtual events can play a big part in attracting and educating your online audience about your business.

 - Startup pitch competitions: In these events, you prepare a pitch that’s presented to dozens or even hundreds of investors at once.
 You have the chance to win a cash prize for your startup, and it’s also a great opportunity to get your pitch in front of investors you might not have met otherwise.

 - Investor meetings: When you catch the eye of a venture capital firm or angel investor, you’ll need to present your pitch deck and full business plan before you secure the funding.
 To make it easy to meet with investors from anywhere in the world, conduct virtual meetings to pitch your investors.
 You can even present your pitch to multiple investors at once.

 While you might need to attend virtual meetings of some sort to secure a business loan or participate in a pitch competition, those typically won’t require much preparation on your part.

 When it comes to crowdfunding, networking, and investor meetings, however, you can leverage virtual events to deliver a persuasive pitch to your top-choice investors.
 In the next section, we’ll show you exactly how to do it.

 7 Steps to Running a Virtual Event to Raise Funding

 Virtual events are a great way to pitch your startup to potential investors — when they’re done well.